 Topics in American Lit: L.A.
 Stories

-By reading, viewing, and then analyzing a range of narrative representations—including the works of Nathanael West, Joan Didion, Gore Vidal, and many others—students will develop a deeper understanding of the ways creative works impart a sense of place, as well as other aesthetic, emotional, and moral effects.
+By reading, viewing, and then analyzing a range of narrative representations—including the works of T.C.
+Boyle, Joan Didion, Anna Deveare Smith and many others—students will develop a deeper understanding of the ways creative works impart a sense of place, as well as other aesthetic, emotional, and moral effects.
 Students will also enhance their critical thinking, research, and writing skills and contribute to the continued scholarship of the class.
 And they will better appreciate a city that, for the semester at least, they have decided to call home.